kweezo/InsertName/README.md

     - Handle all draw calls made by user while still maintaining a semblance of performance
     - All the different shaders

-*Shoutout to https://developer.nvidia.com/blog/vulkan-dos-donts/ gotta be of my favorite genders*
+*Shoutout to https://developer.nvidia.com/blog/vulkan-dos-donts/ gotta be of one my favorite genders*